michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 34. But he said to her, My daughter, thy faith hath saved thee; go in peace, and be healed from thy plague.

-35. And while he was speaking, there came some of the house of the master of the synagogue, saying, Thy daughter is dead: for what then art thou wearying the Teacher?Malphona.
+35. And while he was speaking, there came some of the house of the master of the synagogue, saying, Thy daughter is dead: for what then art thou wearying the Teacher?

 36. But Jeshu heard the word which they spake, and said to the master of the synagogue, Fear not, only believe.